Last updated October 13, 2021

 Every country is taking a different approach to shutdowns and restrictions

 As this pandemic has spread across the globe, we’ve seen different countries establish policies to help slow the spread (with varied results).
 The US is taking a more relaxed approach compared to nations that took immediate action with strict quarantine policies.
 Others took additional measures which prevented foreigners from entering (or are still barring entry to foreigners).
-Just look at Vanuatu, a tiny island nation who hasn’t had a single case of COVID-19 or Thailand, who early on, was able to manage virus numbers and are rapidly returning to what life was like before the virus (with a few more precautions in place).

 In general, most ILP countries and quite a few vacation spots are open as far as businesses and tourist spots go.
 As we have been talking with our local contacts, they’ve been filling us in on what life is looking like where they live.
 In the majority of our countries, people are going out to restaurants and shopping at grocery stores, kids are attending schools, and friends are hanging out at cafes after ordering ice cream.
 Public transport is open, with locals zipping around on metros, buses, and trains, visiting favorite spots downtown and favorite spots across the country.
 We’ve had a handful of our Local Coordinators tell us about the vacations they’ve been taking in-country: visiting the beach, staying at hotels, and peeking into museums.
 As we’re seeing states in the US open up, we’re seeing that level of daily life returning to so many of the cities and countries we love.